py4j/py4j/CONTRIBUTING.rst

 1. We use spaces instead of tab.
 2. We use four-space indents.
 3. Line length is 80
-4. Code must pass the default flake8 tests (pep8 + pyflakes)
+4. Code must pass the default flake8 (version 2.5) tests (pep8 + pyflakes)

-Code must be compatible with Python 2.7 and from 3.3 to the newest released version of Python.
+Code must be compatible with Python 2.7 and from 3.4 to the newest released version of Python.

 If external libraries must be used, they should be wrapped in a mechanism that